Board of Directors

 David Adler retired from Fannie Mae in 2008.
-During his 24 years there, he worked as system and financial analyst, building simulation models, pricing mortgage products, and developing financial databases.
+During his quarter century there, he worked as system and financial analyst, building simulation models, pricing mortgage products, and developing financial databases.
 Before joining Fannie Mae he was a consultant in the areas of regional economics and occupational health and safety.
-For the last five years, he has been the treasurer of his synagogue.
-David has Ph.D and MSIA degrees from Carnegie-Mellon University and has taught Physics.
+For five years he was the treasurer of his synagogue.
+In addition to RESET he is on the boards of the Montgomery County Meals on Wheels program and Micah House, a residential program for women in recovery from drug and alcohol abuse.
+Dr. Adler has Ph.D and MSIA degrees from Carnegie-Mellon University and has taught physics.

-Claudia Austin, First Grade Teacher, Montgomery County Schools
+Claudia C. Austin, First Grade Teacher, Montgomery County Schools

 Gaithersburg, MD 20878

-Claudia Austin has been teaching first grade for four years.
+Claudia Austin is a teacher in Science, Technology, Engineering and Math/ English for Speakers of Other Languages at Richard Montgomery High School in Rockville, Maryland.
+Prior to that position, Ms. Austin taught first grade for four years at Clopper Mill Elementary School in Germantown, Maryland, where she hosted RESET programs in her classrooms.
 She received her B.A. degree in Early Childhood Education from Towson University in 2010, and a M.Ed. in Teacher Leadership: Special Studies in STEM Education from the University of Maryland in 2016.
 Ms. Austin was born in Brazil and she utilizes her Brazilian heritage to connect and inspire diverse students to pursue their dreams.
 Ms. Austin strongly believes that STEM education should be offered to ALL students regardless of their race, ethnicity, or socioeconomic status.

 John W. Meagher